xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 That's all fine, but you may be asking yourself a small question which is: what are the advantages of actually doing that?
 The first one is that your theme will be robust, you can reuse the dimensions in multiple places throughout your app.
 The second advantage is that you gain flexibility as you can define custom dimensions based on the device's state or specs.
-A practical example could be the dimensions for a small device, where you may have two different sets of dimensions to improve user experience for small devices.
+A practical example could be the dimensions for a small device, where you may have two different sets of dimensions to improve the user experience for small devices.
 ​
 ```kotlin
 @Composable